das-developers/dasFlex/README.md

 files.
 Redis is only used for work-lists.
 Furthermore these files are not cached in memory, but are read anew as each is needed.

-To setup a server root area:
+To setup a server root area run `dasflex_mkroot`.
+If you're using a python virtual environment you'll find the script installed under VENV_ROOT/bin.

 ```bash
 dasflex_mkroot /var/www/dasflex   # Just an example, adjust to taste
 ```